Lomacar/Ewok/README.md

 ## Declare your components with just HTML, and then use.

-The `id` of the template is the name of the custom element.
+The `id` of the template matches the name of the custom element.
 (Custom elements need to be lowercase and have a dash `-`.)

 ```html
 <template id="my-element">